davs3275/sbs/med/collier.md

-fall, and acquiesce in their distribution, inasmuch as all events proceed from the same cause with itself ; and, above all, to have an easy prospect of death, as being nothingmore thana dissolving of the elements of which each thing is composed.
-Now, if the elements them- selves are never the worse for runnino' off one into another, what if they should all change and be dis- solved ?
+fall, and acquiesce in their distribution, inasmuch as all events proceed from the same cause with itself ; and, above all, to have an easy prospect of death, as being nothing more than a dissolving of the elements of which each thing is composed.
+Now, if the elements themselves are never the worse for running' off one into another, what if they should all change and be dis- solved ?
 Why should any man be concerned at the consequence ?
 All this is but Nature's method ; now,